gamedevware/charon/docs/advanced/commands/data_find_files.rst

     }
   ]

-``--resultFormat list`` writes one absolute file path per line, with no other formatting - suitable for piping into ``xargs`` or a shell ``for`` loop:
+``--outputFormat list`` writes one absolute file path per line, with no other formatting - suitable for piping into ``xargs`` or a shell ``for`` loop:

 .. code-block:: text